adilad/portfolio/src/data/about.md

 # Intro

 Hi, my name is Aditya Lad.
 I find great joy and fulfillment in the pursuit of knowledge, continuously immersing myself in a vast array of diverse subjects.
-I am deeply fascinated by the intricate tapestry of ideas and concepts that the world offers and I ardently seek out opportunities to engage in profound and meaningful conversations.
+I am deeply fascinated by ideas and concepts that the world offers and I ardently seek out opportunities to engage in profound and meaningful conversations.

 # Some history